Passive nuclear safety: Examples of passive safety features

 The General Electric Company ESBWR (Economic Simplified Boiling Water Reactor, a BWR) is a design reported to use passive safety components.
 In the event of coolant loss, no operator action is required for three days.

 The Westinghouse AP1000 ("AP" standing for "Advanced Passive") uses passive safety components.
 In the event of an accident, no operator action is required for 72 hours.
-Recent version of the Russian VVER have added a passive heat removal system to the existing active systems, utilising a cooling system and water tanks built on top of the containment dome.
+Recent versions of the Russian VVER have added a passive heat removal system to the existing active systems, utilising a cooling system and water tanks built on top of the containment dome.

 The integral fast reactor was a fast breeder reactor run by the Argonne National Laboratory.
 It was a sodium cooled reactor capable of withstanding a loss of (coolant) flow without SCRAM and loss of heatsink without SCRAM.
 This was demonstrated throughout a series of safety tests in which the reactor successfully shut down without operator intervention.
 The project was canceled due to proliferation concerns before it could be copied elsewhere.

 The Molten-Salt Reactor Experiment (MSRE) was a molten salt reactor run by the Oak Ridge National Laboratory.
 It was nuclear graphite moderated and the coolant salt used was FLiBe, which also carried the uranium-233 fluoride fuel dissolved in it.
 The MSRE had a negative temperature coefficient of reactivity: as the FLiBe temperature increased, it expanded, along with the uranium ions it carried; this decreased density resulted in a reduction of fissile material in the core, which decreased the rate of fission.
 With less heat input, the net result was that the reactor would cool.
 Extending from the bottom of the reactor core was a pipe that lead to passively cooled drain tanks.
 The pipe had a "freeze valve" along its length, in which the molten salt was actively cooled to a solid plug by a fan blowing air over the pipe.
 If the reactor vessel developed excessive heat or lost electric power to the air cooling, the plug would melt; the FLiBe would be pulled out of the reactor core by gravity into dump tanks, and criticality would cease as the salt lost contact with the graphite moderator.